 I’ve used BROWN CHICKPEAS (kala chana), which is more FLAVORFUL and NUTTY than the more popular beige-colored ones.
 The brown chickpeas can be replaced with other types- green or beige with a slight difference in taste and texture.

-Canned chickpeas can be used, though here I’ve used dried ones which need to be soaked overnight and then cooked.
+Canned chickpeas can be used, though here I’ve used dried ones which need to be soaked overnight (or minimum of 8 hours) and then cooked.

 Cooking chickpeas in a pressure cooker or instant pot

 Add 2 cups of water for each cup of soaked chickpeas.
 If using traditional pressure cooker, close the lid and boil until it reaches high pressure.
 After three whistles, reduce the pressure and let it simmer for 15 minutes.
 Turn off the flame and wait for the pressure to release naturally.

 If using instant pot, pressure-cook on high for 15 minutes.
 Wait for natural pressure release.